App Manager

 containing rules for a single package.
 These files have a

-This will enable all blocked components, app ops will be set to their

-default values and permissions will be granted.
+One-click option to remove all rules configured within App Manager.
+This will enable all blocked components, app ops will be set to their default values and permissions will be granted.

 This option lets you control the users App Manager should operate on.
 App Manager operates on all users in root or ADB mode by default.

 Defines the format of the APK name to be used while saving it via

 batch operations or through profiles.
 App Manager offers some special